-More product specific information on this and all other HSBC funds can be found on the website.
-Go to: www.assetmanagement.hsbc.com and select your type of investor and country/location.
+More product-specific information on this and all other HSBC ETF funds can be found on the website.
+Go to: www.assetmanagement.hsbc.com/investment-expertise/etf and select your country/location from the list.
 Please select 'Funds' from the main navigation page, where you can use the search or filter functions to find your particular fund.